Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 As a result, many rely on the aid of a family member for routine activities.

-Former military firefighters, for instance, enduring such disabling illnesses, may qualify for VA disability compensation.
+Former military firefighters, for instance, who endure such disabling illnesses may qualify for VA disability compensation.

 Additionally, if the disease is linked to their service, they might receive cost-free healthcare.